Common Lisp the Language, 2nd Edition

 X3J13 voted in March 1989 (CHARACTER-PROPOSAL) to eliminate the type

-and to redefine the type string
+string-char and to redefine the type string to

 be the union of one or more specialized vector types, the types of whose

-elements are subtypes of the type character
+elements are subtypes of the type character.
+Similarly, the

-is redefined to be the union of one or
+type simple-string is redefined to be the union of one or

 more specialized simple vector types, the types of whose elements are

-subtypes of the type character
+subtypes of the type character.

 Means the same as

-(vector base-character
+(vector base-charactersize):

 the set of base strings of the indicated size.